 a: the name of the entity to own the work upon your demise.

 Clearly noting down the name of the person, group or organization (beneficiary) you want to have ownership of the artwork after you die.
 It can be a family member, museum, private or public collection.

 Illustrious collectors who left instructions on where they wanted their collections to be housed included notable American industrialists of the 20th century like Henry Clay Frick, J. Pierpont Morgan, Nelson Aldrich Rockefeller and the founder of the National Gallery of Art in Washington DC, Andrew William Mellon.

 As a matter of fact, the majority of museums in America, and arguably in Europe and now China, were built by dedicated, astute and intention-driven collectors who had an unyielding desire to share their vast collections with the community at large while branding their cities and country.

-b: The will should also state what you want the beneficiary to do with the artwork.
+The will should also state what you want the beneficiary to do with the artwork after you die.